reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 ## Conclusion

-In this article we got familiar the integration of Apache HTTP client's reactive stream client with RxJava for reactive streams processing.
-It highlights how to leverage reactive programming paradigms for handling HTTP requests and responses asynchronously.
+In this article we got familiar with the integration of Apache reactive HTTP client with RxJava for reactive streams processing.
+We learned how to leverage reactive programming paradigms for handling HTTP requests and responses asynchronously.
 By combining Apache's reactive stream client with RxJava's powerful capabilities, developers can create efficient and scalable applications.

 We learned the usage of reactive entities like `ReactiveEntityProducer` and `ReactiveResponseConsumer`, along with RxJava's `Observable` and `Flowable`, to perform asynchronous data processing.
-It emphasizes the benefits of reactive streams processing, such as improved responsiveness and resource utilization, and provides practical examples demonstrating the integration of Apache HTTP client and RxJava.
+We now better understand the benefits of reactive streams processing, such as improved responsiveness and resource utilization, and provides practical examples demonstrating the integration of Apache HTTP client and RxJava.